All Episodes

 The whole thing was just embarrassing.

-There's also just a negligence component because there's no way that every single law enforcement officer there was in on it, but then so many of them were just didn't even know what to do.
+There's also just a negligence component because there's no way that every single law enforcement officer there was in on it.

-I mean, to to come out and say that Secret Service wasn't on the roof that day because of the heat.
+I mean, to come out and say that Secret Service wasn't on the roof that day because of the heat.

-I I mean, do they really think that people are going to buy that?
+I mean, do they really think that people are going to buy that?

-It's even worse than that because let's just say, okay, it was too hot for them on the roof.
+Do they really think that people are going to accept that sort of it's even worse than that because let's just say, okay, it was too hot for them on the roof.

 Well, okay, what about the other teams that obviously didn't leave their posts on the roof?

-But but I mean, that's kind of okay.
+But I mean, that's kind of okay.

-Let's push that aside, even.
+Let's push that aside even.

-The they're claiming that they had eyes on the second story of the building right behind where the shooter was located.
+They're claiming that they had eyes on the second story of the building right behind where the shooter was located.

-So this is what makes it even crazier.
+So, this is what makes it even crazier.

-So where are your eyes on the second story of the building right behind that would have seen him on the roof pointing a gun at Trump in the crowd?
+So, where are your eyes on the second story of the building right behind that would have seen him on the roof pointing a gun at Trump in the crowd?

-But the building itself that he's climbing all over is the Secret Service law enforcement headquarters.
+But the building itself that he's climbing all over is the secret service law enforcement headquarters.

 It's their damn headquarters.